-- 3.13 As set out at "viii" above, Councillors should undertake Code of Conduct training as required by their authority. - 3.14 At CDC, Code of Conduct training forms part of the Member Induction programme each year, however there is no requirement for Members to attend Code of Conduct training. - 3.15 Having regard to the importance of the Code, the Committee is asked to consider making Code of Conduct training mandatory for all Councillors: - All Councillors to undertake training within 6 months of the adoption of the revised Code of Conduct, i.e. by 18 November 2020 - All Councillors (newly or re-elected) to undertake Code of Conduct training within 6 months of their election and to undertake a refresher at least once during their term of office
+- 3.13 As set out at "viii" above, Councillors should undertake Code of Conduct training as required by their authority. - 3.14 At CDC, Code of Conduct training forms part of the Member Induction programme each year, however, there has been no requirement for Members to attend Code of Conduct training. - 3.15 Having regard to the importance of the Code, the Standards Committee unanimously resolved to recommend Council agree to make Code of Conduct training mandatory for all Councillors: - All Councillors to undertake training within 6 months of the adoption of the revised Code of Conduct, i.e. by 18 November 2022

-3.16 To ensure that Code of Conduct training is as accessible as possible to fulfil the proposed mandatory requirement, it is anticipated that multiple sessions will be offered to Members.
-The training session will be recorded and available for Councillors to view at their convenience via the Members' Portal with a requirement to notify the Monitoring Officer once viewed.
+- All Councillors (newly or re-elected) to undertake Code of Conduct training within 6 months of their election and to undertake a refresher at least once during their term of office - 3.16 To ensure that Code of Conduct training is as accessible as possible to fulfil the proposed mandatory requirement, multiple sessions will be offered for Members to attend one convenient to them.